rapid7/komand-plugin-sdk-python/README.md

 ## Development of the Python SDK

-The Python SDK codebase is built to support Python2, Python3, and PyPy3.
-All code that is contributed must support all three Python flavors.
+The Python SDK codebase is built to support Python 3.8+ as of version 4.0.0.
+Prior [SDK releases](https://github.com/rapid7/komand-plugin-sdk-python/releases) will need to be referenced for any Python 2.7 or 3.7 needs.

-You will need to have some or all of the following dependencies installed, depending on what you're doing while building or testing the Python SDK:
+You will need to have the following dependencies installed when developing or testing the Python SDK:

-- Python 3
-- Python 2
+- Python 3.8
 - Docker
 - make
 - tox